dinindu/name-sorter/README.md

 ## Assumptions

 - Last name is mandatory
+- Last name will always be at the end of the line
 - Each line contains a name of a single person
 - Names of a person are separated from at least one space
 - Multiple spaces and tabs between names will be ignored
-- Last name will always be at the end of the line
 - Empty lines are ignored
 - Pre and post spaces will be ignored and trimmed
-- Names that are over the maximum number of allowed given names (3) are considered invalid
+- Names that exceeds the maximum number of allowed given names (3) are considered invalid
 - Invalid names are ignored in the process and will be excluded from the output

 ## How to build, run and test